guyroutledge/atozcss/_drafts/2016-06-24-sass-optional-and-default-flags.md

 will throw an error.

 To mimick that behaviour, I'm going to comment out the message class and save.
-The compiled CSS now contains the error that the `.success` class failed to `@extend` the `.message` class.
+The compiled CSS now contains the error that the `.success-message` class failed to `@extend` the `.message` class.

 To silence this error and have our Sass code fail gracefully, we can add the `!optional` flag to the end of the `@extend` statement.
 This prevents the compile from failing and we can continue on our merry way.

+{% highlight scss %}
+.success-message {
+	@extend .message !optional;

+	background:lightgreen;
+}
+{% endhighlight %}

 However, I'm not too sure this is a good idea.

 One of the great things about Sass is that any errors in our CSS are caught by the compiler.
-If we make a mistake we can fix it and ensure that they styles we write will be valid and eventually painted to the screen.
+If we make a mistake, we can fix it and ensure that the styles we write will be valid and eventually painted to the screen.

-Having errors go undetected doesn't sound like a smart idea to me but perhaps I'm missing the point.
+Having errors go undetected like this doesn't sound like a smart idea to me but perhaps I'm missing the point - if I am, please get in touch and let me know!

 ## Default Variables

-Another flag available to Sass authors is the `!default` flag.
+Another "flag" available to Sass authors is the `!default` flag.

-This is used in conjunction with variables and allows a variable to be given a value if it has not already been defined.
+This is used in conjunction with variables and allows a variable to be given a value if it's not already been defined.

 If it has already been defined, it will use that value instead.